latk/p5-Util-Underscore/README.md

 Not all functions from those are available, and some have been renamed.

+A trial release can be installed like `cpanm --dev PerlX::Underscore`.

 ## COPYRIGHT AND LICENSE

 This software is Copyright (c) 2014 by Lukas Atkinson.